Widua/datastructures/README.md

 ## DATASTRUCTURES
-In this repo i will implement many datastructures from course https://frontendmasters.com/courses/algorithms/in many languages with tests
+In this repo i will implement many datastructures from course https://frontendmasters.com/courses/algorithms/ in many languages with tests